 I was thinking about all this while visiting the Art Institute of Chicago.
-Feeling a bit intimidated and overwhelmed spending time in front of such famous paintings, I wondered exactly what I was supposed to think or feel.
+Feeling a bit intimidated and overwhelmed in front of such famous paintings, I wondered exactly what I was supposed to think or feel.
 And I realized that wine can have the same effect on people.
 Which is really quite unfortunate.
 Not to mention unnecessary.
 I had already learned that anyone can appreciate wine, so it seemed the same was probably true for art.
 Perhaps it’s not a coincidence, then, that art and wine have such strong associations.
 They are both true example of the finer things in life.
 Subtle, complex, and beautiful; wine and art speak to our souls.

 As I stood in front of a work by Auguste Renoir that day, “Pinot Renoir” popped into my mind.
-I had a private chuckle and moved on, continuing to amuse myself with puns and alliterative combinations of wine and art throughout the day: “Chardonnay Monet,” “Cabernet Manet,” the list went on.
+I had a private chuckle and moved on, continuing to amuse myself with puns and alliterative combinations of wine and art themes throughout the day: “Chardonnay Monet,” “Cabernet Manet,” the list went on.
 When I returned from the trip, I was naive enough to think others might also enjoy my “inventions.”
 Surprisingly, they resonated with others as well.

 Determined not to be just another pretty face on the shelf, I enlisted the best winemakers I could for consultation and partnership.
-Combining such iconically beautiful images with excellent wine also seemed like a way to make it easier for casual wine drinkers to make great choices when standing (possibly overwhelmed) in the wine aisle.
-The preexisting emotional connection that many of us have with these images and artists is a strong draw, and with delicious wine in the bottles, everybody wins.
+Combining such iconically beautiful images with excellent wine also seemed like a way to make it easier for casual wine drinkers to make great choices when standing (possibly overwhelmed) in the wine aisle of their local supermarket.
+The preexisting emotional connection that many of us have with these images and artists is a strong draw, and with delicious wine in the bottle, everybody wins.